Umbrellabird

 Umbrellabird is the common name referring to three species of birds in the genus Cephalopterus.
 They are named for their distinct umbrella-like hoods.

-The umbrellabird was described by Sir Alfred Wallace, a companion of Charles Darwin, in the 1800s while on an expedition to South America.
+The umbrellabird was described by Sir Alfred Wallace in the 1800s while on an expedition to South America.
 Umbrellabirds face habitat loss, and two of the three species are at risk of extinction.

 Basic Information

 Umbrellabirds can be found in the rainforests of Central and South America.
 They are generally solitary, but known to co-inhabit areas with other birds including other umbrellabirds, and similar species such as woodpeckers.

 With a total length of 35–50 cm, it is among the largest members of the cotinga family, and the male Amazonian umbrellabird is the largest passerine in South America.
 The typical weight of an umbrellabird ranges from 320 to 570 g, with a wingspan reaching about 66 to 71 cm.

 Umbrellabirds are thought to live for an average of 16 years in the wild.